oleg-cherednik/reflection-utils/README.md

 // staticArgThree == "static_args_1_x2_true"
 ```

-#### Invoke static method with given name and any number of arguments
+#### Invoke static method with a given name and any number of arguments

 ```java
 String staticArgThree = MethodUtils.invokeMethod(Person.class, "getStaticArgThree"